THirsch62/CS415_Final_Project/README.md

   * Button Platform
 * In game GUI with working time and gems collected

-Tyler also started work on the menus and menu controllers.
+Tyler added these features to the demo level for display and also started work on the menus and menu controllers.

 ## April 4th 2024
 Max made a demo level and created the two base characters, fireboy and water girl.